BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 The first condition is the event `CombatEnded` with one parameter that is left unbound.
 The second condition is the database of players that will split the rule into separate evaluations for each fact that can be assigned to `_Player`.
 The third condition is the query `GetHitpoints` that receives the assigned variable `_Player` and then assigns the result (their number of hitpoints) to the undeclared variable `_HP`.
 The fourth and final condition is a comparison that requires `_HP` to equal `0`.

 In this rule, the query condition `GetHitpoints(_Player, _HP)` should always evaluate to true.
 However, we can make the rule more efficient by replacing `_HP` with the result we require so that the query condition will only evaluate to true if `_Player` has zero hitpoints.
-This will also lets us get rid of the comparison condition, like this:
+This lets us get rid of the comparison condition, like this:

 ```
 IF